Jean Paul Slusser

-Jean Paul Slusser (December 15, 1886 – May 28, 1981) was a painter, designer, art critic, professor, and director of the University of Michigan Museum of Art.
+Jean Paul Slusser (15 December 1886 – 28 May 1981) was a painter, designer, art critic, professor, and director of the University of Michigan Museum of Art.

 Early life

 Slusser was born in 1886 in Wauseon, Ohio.
 He graduated from Lyons Township High School in La Grange, Illinois, and spent one year at Downers Grove High School near Chicago.

 Education

-Slusser studied at the University of Michigan, receiving a Bachelor of Arts in 1901 and a master of arts in 1911.
-He spent part of 1909 and 1910 studying at the University of Munich.
+Slusser studied at the University of Michigan, receiving a Bachelor of Arts in 1901 and a Master of Arts in 1911.
+He spent part of 1909 and 1910 studying at the Ludwig-Maximilians-Universität München.
 He taught rhetoric at the University of Texas from 1910 to 1912.
 He also attended the School of the Museum of Fine Arts in Boston from 1913 to 1915, and spent the summers of 1914 through 1917 at the Art Students' League in New York City.

 Career

 Teaching

-In 1921, he came an instructor in drawing and painting at the University of Michigan.
+In 1921, he came an instructor in drawing and painting at the University of Michigan (UM).
 He briefly studied at the Hans Hofmann Schule in Munich in 1924 and 1925, then returned to UM, and was promoted to assistant professor in 1927.
 He became an associate professor in 1935, then a full professor in 1944.

 He was one founder of the Ann Arbor Street Art Fair.

 He donated his papers to the Bentley Historical Library in 1981.